corincorin90/CV/README.md

 ## Interests

-If all of that doesn't excite you enough, check out these hobbies:
+Check out these exciting hobbies:
 - Bouldering | vertical problem solving
 - Open Water Swimming | refreshes the mind and body
-- Boardgames | bit of friendly competition and diplomacy
+- Boardgames | friendly competition and diplomacy
-- Books & Podcasts | experiencing life from other's perspectives
+- Books & Podcasts | learning as much as I can from other's experiences
-- Wild Camping & Bivvying | to escape and recharge every so often
+- Wild Camping | to escape and recharge every so often
-- Hiking | pusing myself to my physical limits
+- Hiking | pushing myself to my physical limits
 - Drumming | a more recent development, I just love learning new skills!